Musical Director, Teacher

 Short Biography

 Paula Downes was a Choral Scholar at Trinity College Cambridge from 1998 – 2001, and has since performed with The Sixteen and Philharmonia Voices, and as a soloist with numerous Choral Societies and Orchestras including performances under Stephen Cleobury in King's Chapel, Cambridge and under Sarah MacDonald in St John's Smith Square, London.
+She now sings regularly at Ely Cathedral in the Expanded Choir.
 She founded the female vocal group, The Cantabrigians in 2016, and was Musical Director of The Meridian Singers in Bluntisham for 2 years from 2018.
 An experienced teacher, Paula has taught singing at Bristol University, and music and singing at schools including St John's College School, Cambridge.
 As Creative Director of Lynwood Music, Promoter and Publisher of the music of her father, composer Andrew Downes, Paula has produced many films, animations, multitrack recordings and a podcast series.

 Long Biography